 It turns out academic derision for King’s work isn’t uncommon, but there are arguments in literary criticism that he should be accepted as a “legitimate” writer.
 In 2002, Greg Smith wrote about this conflict, pointing out that other acclaimed writers (Shakespeare for instance) were considered mere pop culture in their own time.
 Smith also believes that King’s reputation as a “bad writer” in critical circles partially comes from the many films adapted from his work.
 Rather than focus on the social commentary and literary qualities of his work, perhaps his critics are simply targeting the genre with which he’s associated?

-When I eventually came back to Uncle Steve, it was because of a professor named Robert Conner who recognized King’s legitimacy.
+When I eventually came back to Uncle Stevie, it was because of a professor named Robert Conner who recognized King’s legitimacy.
 Conner taught a rousing elective my last year at school on the history of horror literature.
 There I re-learned the aesthetic value of King amidst other horror luminaries like H.P.
 Lovecraft and Edgar Allen Poe.
 A few months after that class I went to a Chuck Palahniuk reading where he expressed his envy over King’s ability to form “the perfect sentence.”
 Through that year I learned to love King’s novels again, now for both their entertainment and their craft.
-Slowly, Uncle Steve renewed my enthusiasm for writing.
+Slowly, Uncle Stevie renewed my enthusiasm for writing.
 In fact, I think it’s safe to say I wouldn’t be a paid writer today if it weren’t for him.

 When you Google “Stephen King” and “genius” together, along with a choice quote of his about teachers, you’ll find several forums debating whether he’s a genius or a hack.
 By now you know where I stand in that argument.
 He’s a whip smart, relentless storyteller and an inspiring man-of-letters.
-And amidst all his vampires, ax murderers and shape shifting clowns, Uncle Steve taught me how to be both a better reader and think critically about the difference between right and wrong.
+And amidst all his vampires, ax murderers and shape shifting clowns, Uncle Stevie taught me how to be both a better reader and think critically about the difference between right and wrong.

 Thanks old friend.
 I’m looking forward to more.